 At any given point in time, how much of this grant is left to spend toward future scholarships?

 A Few Tips Around Fund Accounting

-Now that you have a better understanding of what fund accounting entails, we’ll go over some tips you can use when utilizing this system.
+Now that you have a better understanding of what fund accounting entails, we’ll go over some tips, and nonprofit accounting resources, you can use when utilizing this system.

 Designation of Funds